rekha-balan/azure-docs-test2-pr.nl-NL/articles/logic-apps/logic-apps-securing-a-logic-app.md

 This setting can be configured within the logic app settings:

 1. In the Azure portal, open the logic app you want to add IP address restrictions
-1. Click the **Access control configuration** menu item under **Settings**
+1. Click the **Workflow Settings** menu item under **Settings**
 1. Specify the list of IP address ranges to be accepted by the trigger

-A valid IP range takes the format `192.168.1.1/255`.
+A valid IP range takes the format `192.168.1.1/32`.
 If you want the logic app to only fire as a nested logic app, select the **Only other logic apps** option.
 This option writes an empty array to the resource, meaning only calls from the service itself (parent logic apps) fire successfully.

 > [!NOTE]
 > You can still run a logic app with a request trigger through the REST API / Management `/triggers/{triggerName}/run` regardless of IP.
 This scenario requires authentication against the Azure REST API, and all events would appear in the Azure Audit Log.
 Set access control policies accordingly.